LeandroGCruzP/LeandroGCruzP/README.md

   </a>
 </p>

-## 😎 About me!
+## 😎 About me

-Professional wit h experience in front-end development, mobile development, systems analysis, and re quirements analysis.
-Recognized for a collaborative and committed approach, wit h strong teamwork skills, adaptability to new technologies, and t he ability to face new challenges, ensuring pro ject delivery wit h quality and wit hin established deadlines.
+Professional with experience in front-end and mobile development, systems analysis, and requirements gathering.
+Recognized for a collaborative and committed work style, strong teamwork skills, adaptability to new technologies, and the ability to take on new challenges while ensuring high-quality, on-time delivery.

-I have a degree in computer engineering and I am currently working as a systems analyst.
-My main tools are:
+I hold a degree in Computer Engineering and currently work as a Systems Analyst.
+My main technologies and tools include:

 + ✅ JavaScript
 + ✅ TypeScript